 The Alabama Association of Nonprofits (AAN) is a membership-based organization formed to serve the needs of Alabama's growing nonprofit sector.
-Information obtained through focus groups conducted following our transition in late 2009 helped direct the Association to develop and focus on four key areas:
+Information obtained through focus groups conducted following our transition in late 2009 helped direct the Association to develop and focus on three key areas:

 We support and offer high-quality educational opportunities that elevate and enhance the individual professionals and volunteer leaders within nonprofit organizations.